learnbaydev/bloglearnbay_v2/src/posts/top-8-ai-predictions-whats-next-for-ai-in-2023.md

 id: "top-8-ai-predictions-whats-next-for-ai-in-2023"
 tableData:
   [

-   1. We will see some ethical concerns regarding the increase in artificial intelligence implementation., 2.
-We can also see increased regulation., 3.
-The release of Open AI GPT-4., What to expect from GPT-4?, 4.
-We may face a shortage of training data., 5.
-More AI investments are to be seen.,  6.
-AI/ML engineers will see a rise in demand.,  7.
-We will finally get driverless cars., 8.
-The Google search engine may present a major change., Summing Up:-
+    1. We will see some ethical concerns regarding the increase in artificial intelligence implementation.,
+    2. We can also see increased regulation.,
+    3. The release of Open AI GPT-4.,
+    What to expect from GPT-4?,
+    4. We may face a shortage of training data.,
+    5. More AI investments are to be seen.,
+    6. AI/ML engineers will see a rise in demand.,
+    7. We will finally get driverless cars.,
+    8. The Google search engine may present a major change., Summing Up:-,
   ]
 ---